romilly/aplers-pi-guide/manuscript/Chapter0.md

 ### What's not covered

 The guide assumes you are familiar with APL.
 It does not cover how to use Dyalog's wonderful RIDE (Remote IDE), as Dyalog already provide documentation on-line.
-I may do an introductory RIDE video if there is enough interest.

 It does not cover Linux, though there is a link to some relevant learning resources at the end of the document.